rneygri80/Engineering_4_Notebook/README.md

 ### Code
 ##### [https://github.com/cmunro97/Engineering_4_Notebook/blob/master/Python/I2C%2Cpy.py]
 ### Lessons Learned
-For this assigment we had display the x, y, and z values using an accelerometer.
+For this assigment we had display the x, y, and z values using an accelerometer it was our first time using an accelerometer and at first it would not display the data points although it was taking data eventualy we got the right code so it plotted points.
 ## GPIO-Pins Flask
 ### Code
 [https://github.com/cmunro97/Engineering_4_Notebook/blob/master/Python/Flask/gpio/app.py]